JamieBort/Portfolio-Website/FutureFeatures.md

 Future features section of the repo.

-Here is listed the things I plan on adding to or modifying in the repo.
+Here is listed the things I plan on adding to the repo.

-## To Modify
+## Features To Add

-### Head tag

-- Change `<head><title>Jamie Bort</title></head>` so that nothing but my logo shows up in the browser tab, including `Jamie Bort` and `index.html`.
-Or leave it alone - I like Jamie bort there.

-### Styling/CSS

-- The buttons.

-- The nav menu.

-- The colors of
+- A blog in general.
+Either a button in the navigation to opens a new page.
+Or a blog that I build on the same site but a different page.

+- A presentations section.
+Where I can list my talks and presentations.

+- A contract me form that sends me an email - existing code needs to be modified.

-  - the links
+- Develop API call for the projects in GitHub.
-  - footer/header

-- The `Jamie Bort` button in the header doesn't bring the page to the top but instead to my `<h1>` tag.

 ### The Projects Section